nickchops/dpi/README.md

 **Extension:**

 Gets the pixel density in PPI (pixels per inch) from the platform if available.
 Currently supported on Android and Windows desktop only.
-Android tested, Windows not tested yet.

 **C++ code:**

-If extension not available or returns zero, this then sets density from a hard- coded set of device->density values, or by guesswork.
+If extension not available or returns 0/-1, this then sets density from a hard- coded set of device->density values, or by guesswork.
 Also has some utility conversion functions (currently disabled as out of date and not tested...)

+You can also override with [PixelDensity] ppi=xxx ICF setting

+On Windows: It uses GetDeviceCaps() HORZRES and HORZSIZE.
+HORZRES here is num of *virtual* pixels wide since the OS may be scaling up on high res screens.
+In marmalade 7.5 at least, desktop apps use the default scale for the screen and dont display 1:1 pixels.
+For example, surface pro 3 scales everything up by 50%.
+HORZSIZE is physical millimeters wide and doesnt change with scaling.
+This means the PPI value is "virtual pixels per inch", which is actually what you want if you want to measure real world distance on screen.
+Those windows APIs aren't guaranteed to work on all screens, but I've tested with SurfacePro.

 Originally created by Gleb Lebedev (https://github.com/gamemaster101gr).
 Tidied up/renamed and updated by Nick Smith to include iOS devices up to iPhone